hyqiu/final-project-hyqiu/README.md

 		* The insurance contract will automate payment of one bike

 ======================================================== Ideas ========================================================
-- Customer can reduce their accident count by redeeming a token --> TO IMPLEMENT IN INSURANCE CONTRACT
 - Ban client (last resort, after fake declaration) --> TO IMPLEMENT
 - A Proof-of-Existence contract where you must prove the bike still looks good.
 - Send to repair shop the broken ones if it falls below a certain threshold ?